SIBarcodeNetwork/ReadtheDocsMaster/Docs/gb_upload.rst

   Fill out the relevant information for the institution that produced these sequences.
 The entries in this section will show up in the GenBank record, so be sure to provide accurate and consistent information.

 Sequence Authors
   List as many people who were involved in the production of these sequences as you can think of.
-Keep in mind that only these people will be authorized to make changes to the GenBank record.
+Keep in mind that only these people will be authorized to make changes to the GenBank record, if not value is entered for **Consortium**.

 Consortium
-  Always fill this in as "Barcode of Wildlife Project".
-This will allow for easier searching and filtering of all BWP-generated sequences.
+  This is an optional field that enables people other than the sequence authors to make edits to the record.
+For SI Barcode Network records, we enter the value "CBOL", which allows anyone from CBOL to make edits to the record.

 Publication Status and Title
-  We will be generating several different scientific publications about the sequences generated from the Barcode of Wildlife Project, but for now select "Unpublished" for the Publication Status, and "Barcode of Wildlife Project [country]" (where [country] is the name of the BWP partner country that produced the sequence.)
-Again, this allows for easier searching and filtering, and we will be able to add publications to sequences as they are published.
+  Since the SI Barcode Network attempts to get sequence records published to GenBank as quickly as possible, there will generally not be an associated publication yet.
+For cases like these, we will select "Unpublished" for the Publication Status, and the project name for Publication Title.
+This allows for easier searching and filtering, and we will be able to add publications to sequences as they are published.

 .. figure:: /images/gb_record_publisher_details.png
   :align: center